crisbal/vue-webpack-ssr-fully-featured/docs/Meta-Tags.md

 ## Supported meta informations

 Currently only the title and the description are supported, but adding new tags is very trivial.
+Another field you can set is `httpStatusCode` (more on this in the [relevant doc entry](Error-Handling.md))

 ## Adding support for new meta informations